Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Mathematical Benchmark Examples

 \Cref{fig:Error_GKSD} illustrates the relative errors between the predictions and the analytical polyconvex envelopes for different sets of parameters $(\lambda, \alpha)$, including both values present in the training set and those outside of it.
 These errors are computed on a uniform $(100 \times 100)$-discretisation of the domain $[-\overline{\nu},\overline{\nu}]^2$.
 Across all considered parameter sets, the errors remain consistently low, ranging between 2\% and 4\%.
 Additionally, \cref{fig:GKSD_1D_2} provides one-dimensional cross-sections of these predictions.
-Furthermore, \cref{fig:GKSD_1D_3} demonstrates that the neural network is capable of making accurate predictions even for parameter values outside the parameter learning domain, highlighting its ability to extrapolate accurately.
-Notably, these figures indicate that errors are primarily localised at the domain boundaries, while the neural network successfully captures the kink at the point $(0,0)$ with an accuracy sufficient for most engineering applications.
-In particular, the neural network implemented in this example contains \num{3344} parameters, comprising both weights and biases.
+Notably, the numerical experiments indicate that errors are primarily localised at the domain boundaries, while the neural network successfully captures the kink at the point $(0,0)$ with an accuracy sufficient for typical engineering applications.
+Furthermore, \cref{fig:GKSD_1D_2} demonstrates that the neural network is capable of making accurate predictions even for values of $\hat{\nu}$ outside the training domain, defined as $[-1.5, 1.5]^2$.
+In particular, the predictions remain accurate for $\hat{\nu}$ in $[-1.8, 1.8]^2$.
+This highlights the network's ability to extrapolate reliably in the signed singular values argument.
+The behaviour in the extrapolation regime is particularly relevant in finite element simulations, where unreasonably large strains may arise during Newton iterations.

+A further extrapolation analysis shows that the implemented neural network performs well even for parameter pairs $\{\lambda, \alpha\}$ in the range $[1, 2]^2 \cup [1.5, 2.5]^2$, i.e.~also for pairs outside the training domain, thereby indicating a degree of extrapolation capability in terms of parameters as well (but inevitably with a loss in the precision).
+An example of such behaviour is illustrated in \cref{fig:GKSD_1D_3}.
+Beyond this range, however, the prediction quality deteriorates noticeably.
+Nevertheless, extrapolation in these parameters is less critical than extrapolation in the signed singular values since the parameters are either known (and possibly constant) or bounded (see e.g.~\cref{sec:numericalexperimentsisodamage}) for a given model.

+Apart from the extrapolation capacity, the crucial aspect here is its compression capability within the training range, which will become even more apparent in higher-dimensional parameter spaces.
+In particular, the neural network implemented in this example contains \num{3291} parameters, comprising both weights and biases.
 With the same number of parameters using the conventional approach, it would only be possible to store a $19 \times 19$ grid, with 3 values for each $\lambda$ and $\alpha$.
-With this limited grid size, it is evident that the full range of data cannot be recovered with the same precision as is achievable with neural networks presented here.
+With this limited grid size, it is evident that the full range of data cannot be recovered with the same precision as is achievable with the neural networks presented here.